bfs-io/banana-for-scale/content/blog/so-you-want-to-be-an-sre-guru.md

 ---
-path: sre-guru
+path: devops-guru
 date: 2021-03-08T23:08:42.719Z
-title: So you want to be an SRE Guru?
+title: So you want to be an DevOps Guru?
 description: >-
   In this article, I will highlight best practices, share resources for getting started, and reveal the way of the guru.